Transportation in the Sacred Valley

 These are some of the frequent questions we get so we established this page to answer them.
 For more information on getting to Machu Picchu, see our section with the same title for more information.
 Yes, you can drive (almost) to Machu Picchu, as far as the HydroElectric station which is a three hour walk or short train ride away from Machu Picchu.

-In the Cusco area there are plenty of private taxis available for transport, either from the street on your own or through your hotel.
-It is generally though not always safe from a personal safety standpoint to get a taxi on your own.
+In the Cusco area, there are plenty of private taxis available for transport, either from the street on your own or else through your hotel.
+We believe it is safe from a personal safety standpoint to get a taxi on your own.
 Although from a cost standpoint it is sometimes possible to negotiate a cheaper fare yourself if you speak fluent Spanish and drive a hard bargain, it is much more likely you will end up paying more than you would a taxi secured by your hotel.

 In addition, known and trusted drivers can be left behind while you visit different tourist and archaeological sites to watch your luggage, otherwise you will have to carry it around with you.
 Finally, most travelers comment on the high speeds and reckless driving of the average driver off the street which is definitely something to consider !
 Cheaper taxis usually drive much faster in order to get to their next fare.
 These are just some tips to help you during your stay, based on our experiences.

 Many of our guests wish to see Pisaq, the Sacred Valley, Moray and the Salt Mines of Maras, etc. during their stay.
 In order to provide the most flexibility we have changed our transportation services to reflect the individual needs of our guests.